Glass vs Aluminum Railings in BC (2026 Comparison): Durability, Views & Best Uses

 How long do glass railings last vs aluminum?

 Glass railings last 25+ years with proper maintenance.
 The glass itself is nearly indestructible, but gaskets and seals need replacement every 10-15 years.
-Aluminum railings last 20-30 years, with quality powder-coated systems (Fortress, Vista) carrying lifetime warranties on the finish.
+Aluminum railings last 20-30 years, with quality powder-coated finishes carrying long-term finish warranties.
 In coastal BC areas, glass has the edge due to no metal corrosion; in interior BC, both perform equally well.

 Do aluminum railings rust in rain?